Greater Cambridge Partnership

 We were brought on board to help raise aspirations, build confidence and motivation and to provide practical experience and skills, so that the community’s young people can make a good start on their journey to employment.

-We have also been awarded a grant of £4900, from the Dulverton Trust Fund (£2000), Microsoft Research Limited Community Fund (£2000) and Marshall Community First Fund (£900) to run our Mentoring Programme.
-This contribution allows us to help 25 young people at risk of under-achieving by pairing them with mentors from the Cambridge business community.
+We have also been awarded grants totalling £14,110 to run our Mentoring Programme, including £9210 from the Big Lottery Fund, £2000 from the Dulverton Trust Fund, £2000 from the Microsoft Research Limited Community Fund and £900 from the Marshall Community First Fund.
+These contributions allow us to support over 100 young people at risk of under-achieving by pairing them with inspiring mentors from the Cambridge business community.